Niagara (1953 film): Plot

-The motel manager moves the Cutlers' belongings to the Loomises' cabin.
-George comes to the cabin looking for Rose but finds Polly sleeping there instead.
+Mr. Qua moves the Cutlers' belongings to the Loomises' cabin.
+George comes to the cabin seeking revenge on Rose but finds Polly sleeping there instead.
 She wakes and sees him before he runs away.
 She tells the police, who launch a dragnet.
 During the Cutlers' second visit to the Falls, George finds Polly alone for a moment.
 Trying to escape, she slips, but he saves her from falling over the edge into the waterfall torrent.
-He explains to her that he killed Patrick in self-defense and begs her to "let me stay dead".
+He explains to her that he killed Ted in self-defense and begs her to "let me stay dead."
 Polly leaves without answering.
 Later that day, she tells the police detective that she believes George is alive.
 George has the carillon play "Kiss" again to panic Rose, who flees the hospital, intending to cross the border back to the United States.
 Finding George waiting at the border for her, she flees and tries to hide in the carillon bell tower.
-George catches her and strangles her beneath the bells, which remain silent.
-Realizing that he is locked in the building, he sits down next to her body and remorsefully tells her that he loved her.
+In a fit of anger, George catches her and strangles her beneath the silent bells.
+He tries to flee but realizes that he is locked in the building.
+Realizing what he has done, he sits down next to Rose's body and remorsefully tells her that he loved her.
+After a trash man unlocks the door, George flees the tower and heads for the Falls.

-The Cutlers go fishing with Ray's boss and his wife in a launch on a section of the Niagara River above the Falls.
-When the boat moors in Chippawa for gasoline and other supplies, George steals it with Polly on board.
-She tells him to give himself up as it was self-defense, but he tells her he cannot because he has killed Rose.
-The police set out in pursuit.
-The boat runs out of gas and drifts towards the Falls.
-As they near the edge, George scuttles the boat to slow it down and manages to get Polly onto a large rock before he goes over the Falls to his death.
-Polly is rescued from the rock by a U.S. Coast Guard helicopter.
+The Cutlers go fishing with the Ketterings in a launch on a section of the Niagara River above the Falls.
+When the speedboat moors in Chippawa for gasoline and other supplies, George steals it to try and cross the Canada–United States border, but Polly returns to the boat before he can depart.
+Seeing George's hat on the table, Polly realizes he is on board.
+She tries to stop him from leaving, but he shoves her away, and she falls to the ground.
+Before George can remove Polly from the boat, the boatman sees him on board, so George has no choice but to depart with Polly on board.
+Polly tells him to give himself up to the police as he killed Ted in self-defense, but he tells her he cannot because he has killed Rose.
+Polly is horrified.
+After the boatman reports the stolen boat, the police set out in pursuit.

+However, the boat runs out of gas and drifts towards the Falls.
+The police are unable to help as the boat is too close to the edge.
+As they near the edge, George scuttles the boat to try and ground it, to no avail.
+However, this slows it down enough for him to get Polly onto a large rock before he goes over the Falls to his death.
+A devastated Polly is rescued from the rock by a U.S. Coast Guard helicopter.
+She and Ray are reunited and leave the Falls together.